Maung Thar Cho: Career

 Thar Cho began his literary career in 1973, when he was in 10th grade.
 A poem, "Khit Thit Metta" which for the first time appeared in the December issue of Thaung Pyaung Htwela magazine is the piece with which he is said to have become an author.
 In 1988, he became a senior editor of Eainmet Phoo magazine.

 Later, he worked as a teacher at the Workers College, Regional College, Foreign Language Science, Yangon University, Meikhtila Degree College and Hinthada College.
 He moved to Yangon Teacher Training College and served as a lecturer in the Myanmar Department.

-In 1997, he won the Mandalay Reader's Favourite Literary Award for his article Stars Ahead of Us (ဖျတ်ခနဲတွေ့ရသည့် ကျွန်တော်တို့ရှေ့က ကြယ်တာရာများ).
+In 1997, he won the Mandalay Readers' Favourite Literary Award for his article Stars Ahead of Us (ဖျတ်ခနဲတွေ့ရသည့် ကျွန်တော်တို့ရှေ့က ကြယ်တာရာများ).
 In 1999, he won the Phyu Friends Literary Award for his article For Daughter to Read (သမီးလေးဖတ်ဖို့).
 In 2000, he won the Taungoo New Archive Literary Award for his book Articles for My Daughter to Read.
 In 2004, he won the Htan Yeik Nyo Literary Award for his book Linkara Road.
 In 2009, he was awarded the Tun Foundation Literary Award for his book Articles for My Daughter to Read.

 Maung Thar Cho was arrested in the early hours of the 2021 Myanmar coup d'état on 1 February, along with state leaders, ministers, and several political figures.
 He was not in good health after undergoing military interrogation.
-He was sentenced to two years in prison for incitement charges under Section 505(a) of the Myanmar Penal Code.
+He was sentenced to two years in prison on incitement charges under Section 505(a) of the Myanmar Penal Code.
 He was released on 16 November 2022 as part of a promised mass release of political prisoners.

 Death

-On 10 July 2025, Maung Thar Cho died of cancer at Pinlon Hospital in Yangon, at the age of 67.
+On 10 July 2025, Maung Thar Cho died of cancer at Pinlon Hospital in Yangon, at the age of 67, within hours of another hospitalized former political prisoner, anti-regime Buddhist monk Shwe Nya War Sayadaw.